Skip to main content

 Why Sunderland for Events Management

-Turn your passion for planning events into a career, from business events to esports, with our specialised courses.
-You’ll visit venues in the UK and abroad, gain experience through a placement year, and build industry contacts through strong partnerships and our Hospitality Mentor Programme.
+Turn your love of planning events into a career with our business events and esports courses.
+You’ll visit venues in the UK and abroad, and gain experience during a placement year.
+Also, you'll build industry contacts through our partnerships and the Hospitality Mentor Programme.

 Three people chatting at an event